General Terms and Conditions

 3.4 Taxes and Fees

 Customer will be responsible for all applicable taxes that arise in any jurisdiction, including, without limitation, value added, consumption, sales, use, gross receipts, excise, access, bypass, franchise or other taxes, fees, duties, charges or surcharges, however designated, imposed on, incident to, or based upon the provision, sale or use of the Service.

 3.5 Regulatory and Legal Changes

 A portion of TelNet Worldwide’s costs of providing the Services may be set by regulatory agencies, legislative bodies and/or incumbent service providers.
-In the event that any regulatory agency, legislative body, court or incumbent service provider changes the underlying costs or fees that TelNet Worldwide must incur to provide Service to Customer, TelNet Worldwide reserves the right to pass such adjusted costs through to Customer and modify its tariff pricing to cover such adjusted costs.
+In the event that any regulatory agency, legislative body, court or incumbent service provider adjusts the underlying costs or fees that TelNet Worldwide must incur to provide Service to Customer, TelNet Worldwide reserves the right to modify its pricing.

 3.6 Disputed Invoice